RHESGroup/prolepsis/risc-v-CFI-Tool/README.md

 Now you can find the binaries under `/opt/riscv-mod/bin/`

 ## Compiling the benchmarks
-Benchmakrs were taken from `embench-iot` repository here https://github.com/embench/embench-iot.
+Benchmakrs were taken from `embench-iot` repository here: https://github.com/embench/embench-iot.
-Execute the following commands for producing the benchmarks and placing it under the `risc-v cfi tool` folder:
+Execute the following commands for producing the benchmarks and placing it under the `risc-v-cfi-tool` folder:
 ```
 $ git clone https://github.com/embench/embench-iot.git
 $ cd embench-iot
 $ chmod +x buid_all.py
-$ ./build_all.py --arch riscv32 --chip generic --clean --board ri5cyverilator --cc <path to riscv toolchain>/riscv32-unknown-elf-gcc --cflags="-c -O0 -ffunction-sections -march=rv32im -mabi=ilp32" --ldflags="-Wl,-gc-sections" --user-libs="-lm" --builddir <path to riscv cfi tool>/riscv32-benchmarks-customtoolchain
+$ ./build_all.py --arch riscv32 --chip generic --clean --board ri5cyverilator --cc <path-to-riscv-toolchain>/riscv32-unknown-elf-gcc --cflags="-c -O0 -ffunction-sections -march=rv32im -mabi=ilp32" --ldflags="-Wl,-gc-sections" --user-libs="-lm" --builddir <path to riscv cfi tool>/riscv32-benchmarks-customtoolchain
 ```
 The last command will output the benchmarks directly under the folder `riscv32-benchmarks-customtoolchain`.
 This will allow you to automatically run the tool on them using the script ` run-on-benchmarks.sh`.
-Go to the proper section later in the current README.md for further information on how to run the script.
+Go to the proper section later in the current `README.md` for further information on how to run the script.

 ## CFI tool

-The CFI tool supports the hybrid solution presented in *“A FPGA-based Control-Flow Integrity Solution for Securing Bare-Metal Embedded Systems”*, a paper of the last year authored by Prof. Paolo Prinetto and his PhD team here in Politecnico di Torino.

-It mainly focuses on realising a Python script that deals with the binary instrumentation process during the offline phase.
+It is a Python engine that deals with the binary instrumentation process during the offline phase.
-The script activity enjoys the support of the external module **r2pipe**, that handles the communication with the reverse-engineering framework **Radare2** (r2) through pipes.
+The script activity enjoys the support of the external module **r2pipe**, that handles the communication with the reverse-engineering framework `Radare2` through pipes.

 ### Radare2

-The application requires the installation of **Radare2** on the system on which the Python code runs.
-The guidelines for downloading and installing **Radare2** are available below.
+The application requires the installation of `Radare2` on the system on which the Python code runs.
+The guidelines for downloading and installing `Radare2` are available below.

 - [Downloading radare2](https://radare.gitbooks.io/radare2book/content/first_steps/getting_radare.html)
 - [Guide to install Radare2](https://github.com/radareorg/radare2)